 Method:

-- Place cranberries and water in pot to boil.
-Add aromatics if desired (see post).
+- Place 12 oz fresh or frozen cranberries and 3 cups water in pot to boil.
+Add ingredients for one of the optional flavors if desired.
 Bring to boil and cook until soft, about 5-8 min.

 - Pour mixture into sieve placed over heatproof bowl to strain liquid from solids.
 Press solids a little bit to remove as much liquid as possible and allow some of the finer pulp to push through the sieve.